elotroalex/cahier-anf/_texts/traduction.md

 - {:.pr} Our heart of daily baseness explodes
 - {:.pr} continents break the frail attachment of isthmuses
 - {:.pr} land masses leap following the fatal division of rivers
-- {:.pr} and the hillock that for centuries has held its cry within itself is the one who in turn tears the silence apart
+- {:.pr} and the hill that for centuries has held its cry within itself is the one who in turn tears the silence apart
 - {:.pr} and this people rebounding valor!
 - {:.pr} and our limbs vainly disjointed by the most refined torments, and the more impetuous life springing from this dung – like the surprise of soursop from decaying jackfruit!